aurimontem/phs/week_2/README.md

     @   15    -686.93830931 -4.1D-07  0.00005  0.00001  0.00041  0.00128   1978.5
     @   15    -686.93830931 -4.1D-07  0.00005  0.00001  0.00041  0.00128   1978.5

-So we have the electronic energies at each relaxation step (as well as position deltas between steps) saved to a file.
+Now we have the electronic energies at each relaxation step (as well as position deltas between steps) saved to a file.

 Now we need to get the geometry at each relaxation step.
 Here, we'll use the '-A' option for `grep` to print out the lines following our matches.
 At first, we may not know how many lines to print out, so we'll try something excessive, perhaps 40?
 Then narrow it down (or expand it) to make sure you get all the atoms.
 Once we're satisfied that we're getting the results we want, we can redirect the output to a file for saving.

 ```bash
 % grep -A 40 'Geometry "geometry"' dextran_qm_dft.out